devdoott/OSProject/README.md

 For testing, paste all the folders and files in the home directory.
 Finally execute the following command with home as the pwd.
-~$sudo sh testcase.sh [block size in KB] w1 are writes performed by the first thread w2 are writes performed by the second thread
+~$sudo sh testcase.sh [block size in KB] w1 are writes performed by the first thread given by test.txt in testing folder. w2 are writes performed by the second thread  given by test2.txt in testing folder.
 On running testcase.sh the output to the device is shown.
 Also for speed testing, 10MB of zeros are written to the device and the speed of the operation is shown using dd command.
 For block size =4000KB the output will be: